-To: City of Columbia Planning & Zoning Commission City of Columbia City Council

-From: City of Columbia Historic Preservation Commission

-Date: March 1, 2022

-Re: Historic Landmark/District Designation of 910 & 912 E. Walnut
+- To: City of Columbia Planning & Zoning Commission City of Columbia City Council - From: City of Columbia Historic Preservation Commission - Date: November 1, 2022 - Re: Historic Landmark/District Designation of 910 & 912 E. Walnut

-The Historic Preservation Commission (HPC) is in receipt of a petition from the City of Columbia, owners, seeking local historic landmark and district designation status on their properties located at 910 and 912 E. Walnut Street.
-The Commission was consulted by City Council in early 2018, seeking guidance on the historical significance of the properties and what protective measures should be implemented while under City ownership.
+The Historic Preservation Commission (HPC) is in receipt of a petition from the City of Columbia, owners, seeking local historic landmark and district status on their properties located at 910 and 912 E. Walnut Street.
+The Commission was consulted by City Council in early 2018, seeking guidance on historical significance of the properties and what protective measures should be implemented while under City ownership.
 The HPC subsequently recommended listing the properties on the National Register of Historic Places (NRHP), and noted a number of historically noteworthy residents and characteristics of the property.

-The HPC later determined that listing the properties on the NRHP was not only costly and timeconsuming, but that the properties likely would not meet the strict standards for listing.
-At the October 5, 2021 meeting, the Commission revised their recommendation to Council to listing the properties as local historic landmarks and placing both properties in a Historic Preservation Overlay (HP-O) District.
-The recommendation went further and proposed to apply deed restrictions on the properties, that mirror the regulations as defined by the HP-O request.
-Council considered the HPC's revised request at their January 3, 2022, and directed the HPC to proceed with the designation process as proposed.
+The HPC later determined that listing the properties on the NRHP was not only costly and time-consuming, but that the properties likely would not meet the strict standards for listing.
+At the October 5, 2021 meeting, the Commission revised their recommendation to Council to listing the properties as local historic landmarks, and placing both properties in an Historic Preservation Overlay District.
+The recommendation went further to seek deed restrictions be placed on the properties, that mirror the regulations as defined by the HP-O request.
+Council then directed the HPC to proceed with the request, at their meeting January 3, 2022.
 The current petition is the result of that recommendation by the HPC and the direction of Council.
 The petition details all items proposed for regulation within the HP-O.